-The production team collaborated with Aframe's development team to refine the software to better suit their needs.
-Aframe's revolutionary metatagging service was improved to include logging that captures editorial content, as well as keywords.
-The footage was logged in real time to offer the crew the ability to search instantly through the rushes to find exact moments from the shoot based on people, scenes or actions.
+The strength of Aframe’s flexibility was evidenced as the application was quickly modified to include the bespoke demands of the customer.
+BBC’s production team collaborated with Aframe's dev team to refine the software to better suit their needs.
+Aframe's revolutionary metatagging service was quickly augmented to include logging that captures editorial content, as well as timeline-based keywords in real time – avoiding the mundane frustrations associated with gathering feedback.

-The crew used Aframe's edit integration feature to send media to HALO post via its unique edit workflow.
-This enables the facility to work with the hundreds of hours of footage as it’s created, without tying up their valuable internal storage by delivering only the high res needed for finishing.
+The BBC crew also took advantage of Aframe's edit integration feature to send media to HALO post via its unique edit workflow.
+This enables the facility to work with the hundreds of hours of footage as it’s created, without tying up their valuable internal storage by delivering only the high-res required for finishing.

 Putting Aframe at the heart of this potentially complex workflow allowed the BBC to view, organize and comment on footage as its created, before transferring the metadata to the HALO post facility for fast and streamlined editing.

 "This was a very exciting project to be involved in.
 Providing a modern solution for the BBC on such a large-scale project has been very valuable for everyone involved.
 It’s also great to add the BBC to the growing rosta of companies using our system,” said David Peto, Aframe CEO.